Need help? Please let us know in the UMEP Community.

 - Incoming shortwave radiation [W m-2]

-Required are also the components of diffuse and direct shortwave radiation.
+Required are also the components of diffuse and direct-beam shortwave radiation.
 If these are unavailable, and submodel developed by Reindl et al. (1990) is included in SOLWEIG.
 Direct radiation perpendicular to the solar beam should be used.
+If global and diffuse radiation is availalbe, the direct-beam can be calculated using:

 220.127.116.11.
 Environmental parameters¶